Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Key Findings

-The first layer focuses on securing communication to prevent data interception or manipulation.
-Techniques such as authentication, cryptography, and secure communication protocols can be employed to safeguard wireless communication channels from external interference.
-Another approach is to use proximity communication channels to avoid in-the-air communication, such as body-coupled communication or visible-light communication.
-In the future, there may also be innovations involving materials that control insulin injection via tubing \cite{157}.
+The first layer focuses on preventing wireless communication channels from interception and manipulation.
+Techniques such as authentication, cryptography, and secure communication protocols are employed to protect wireless transmissions between system components.
+Alternative communication approaches, such as body-coupled communication or visible-light communication, have also been proposed to minimise exposure to in-the-air communication threats.
+In addition, hardware-based measures, including wireless traffic monitors or dedicated computation cores, can be integrated to protect devices against availability attacks and ensure resilient communication.

-The second layer involves the use of intrusion detection systems.
-At this stage, data or system functions may already have been compromised.
-IDS are deployed to monitor system activity and detect any predefined threats or deviations from normal behaviour.
-These methods can address known threats, unknown attacks that deviate from normal operations, and unusual data patterns.
+The second layer involves deploying intrusion detection systems to identify breaches that may have already occurred.
+These systems are designed to continuously monitor system activity for signs of compromise by analysing signatures of attacks, deviations from expected system operations, physiological states, or control behaviour patterns.
+This layer plays a crucial role in identifying emergent risks and enabling early-stage mitigation before any harmful operations occur.

-The third layer involves assessing control strategies.
-In cases where an attacker has successfully altered data, control algorithms, or system configurations, this layer ensures that any insulin injection command issued accords with predefined thresholds or the patient’s normal injection patterns.
-This layer acts as a final check to validate the accuracy and safety of the system’s operation before injection.
+The third layer aims to assess control strategies.
+In cases where attackers have successfully launched attacks to impact insulin delivery, this layer serves as a final checkpoint to identify hazards.
+It verifies whether the insulin delivery activity aligns with predefined safety constraints or conforms to the patient’s historical dosage patterns.
+By validating outputs at the control level, this layer mitigates the risk of incorrect or unsafe insulin administration.

-Redundant hardware or software functions as additional protection without being incorporated into the AID systems.
-This approach offers two main advantages.
-First, the protection model does not consume the system’s battery, memory, or computational resources.
-Second, since the protection model operates independently of the insulin infusion system, it does not require recertification.
-This allows for the faster application of security patches in response to new threats.
-These methods include using extra hardware or software to monitor communication traffic or content, as well as incorporating additional sensors to detect deviations.
+An additional layer of protection involves redundant hardware or software components that operate independently of the main AID system.
+These auxiliary protections offer two key benefits.
+First, they avoid placing additional strain on the AID system’s internal resources, such as battery life, memory, or processing capacity.
+Second, because they function externally, they can be updated or patched more rapidly in response to evolving threats without requiring full medical device recertification.
+Examples include external monitoring modules for inspecting communication traffic and system data, or supplementary biosensors that provide physiological cross-verification.